sebastian-mrozek/taxman/README.md

 A reason to build a Svelte app and avoid paying an accountant.

 TODO now:
+- add date paid on expenses
-- figure out gst based on date paid
+- add date paid on donations?

 TODO later:
 - svelte routing